Prize Book

 "Sunny Days"

-using Shades of Yellow and a variety of flowers, design an arrangement no higher than 12" height or width
+using Shades of Pink and a variety of flowers, design an arrangement no higher than 12" height or width

 26.